 It took us around two hours to complete the Aguinid Falls tour but that included many stops to take photos.
 For the average person, it would take around one hour from start to finish.

-Binalayan Falls, also referred to as Binalayan Hidden Falls, is one of the best Cebu waterfalls and I highly recommend adding it to your South Cebu itinerary!
+Binalayan Falls (also referred to as Binalayan Hidden Falls) is yet another one of the best Cebu waterfalls!

 Binalayan Falls is located in Samboan in South Cebu.
-From Oslob, it’s a 30-minute drive and from Moalboal it’s approximately 1 hour and 20 minutes drive to reach Binalayan Falls.
+From Oslob, it’s a 30-minute drive and from Moalboal it’s approximately 1 hour and 20 minutes drive to reach the falls.

-The main falls at Binalayan Waterfall boasts a 5oft tall rock face and the flow of water is divided into three separate streams that fill the basin beneath.
+The main falls boast a 5oft tall rock face and the flow of water is divided into three separate streams that fill the basin beneath.

 The water is around two meters deep so I wouldn’t recommend diving headfirst.
 I touched the sandy bottom with my feet when I jumped, even with my knees bent.

-Apart from cliff jumping, you can hang out in the crystalline waters at the base of Binalayan Falls and explore the natural caves behind the falls.
+Apart from cliff jumping, you can hang out in the crystalline waters at the base of the falls and explore the natural caves behind the falls.